nic-obert/rusty-vm/oxide/oxide TODO.md

 ### Todo

+- [ ] vscode extension for syntax highlighting
 - [ ] allow constant propagation for immutable statics
 - [ ] catch as many errors as possible in each compiler pass. in each pass, keep a boolean variable like has_errors and or it whenevere an error is encountered
 - [ ] implement indirection operator .